The Virtual Currency Regulation Review: Switzerland

-Regardless of the classification of tokens as securities, in respect of any tokens constituting a digital representation of rights that are exercisable against an issuer, the question arises of whether the tokens are subject to a prospectus requirement under the Swiss Financial Services Act (FinSA), which entered into force in January 2020.
+Regardless of the classification of tokens as securities, in respect of any tokens constituting a digital representation of rights that are exercisable against an issuer, the question arises of whether the tokens are subject to a prospectus requirement under the Swiss Financial Services Act (FinSA).
 Under the FinSA, a prospectus requirement applies, generally speaking, for all public offerings of securities, including tokens qualifying as securities (see Section II.iv).
-During the transition period lasting until 1 December 2020, issuers may alternatively prepare a prospectus pursuant to the old prospectus regime that was in place prior to the adoption of the FinSA.

 vi Regulatory implications of classification of tokens as securities

-Moreover, the qualification of tokens as securities has implications on the licence requirements under the FMIA for any secondary trading platform where such tokens can be traded.
+Moreover, the qualification of tokens as securities has implications for the licence requirements under the FMIA for any secondary trading platform where such tokens can be traded.

 i Applicable rules

-A financial intermediary in the sense of the AMLA must be affiliated with an authorised AML self-regulatory organisation (SRO).
-Further, a financial intermediary has to comply with the obligations defined in the AMLA, including, without limitation, identification and know your customer (KYC) obligations relating to the contracting party and its beneficial owner, and has to file reports to the Money Laundering Reporting Office in cases of suspected money laundering or terrorism financing.
+A financial intermediary within the meaning of the AMLA must be affiliated with an authorised AML self-regulatory organisation (SRO).
+Further, a financial intermediary has to comply with the obligations defined in the AMLA, including, without limitation, identification and know-your-customer (KYC) obligations relating to the contracting party and its beneficial owner, and has to file reports to the Money Laundering Reporting Office Switzerland in cases of suspected money laundering or terrorism financing.

 Depending on the classification of the tokens to be issued within an ICO, the issuance can qualify as financial intermediation activity.
 FINMA provides clarity in its ICO Guidelines on this matter, as outlined below.

-- The issuance of utility tokens that comprise some form of payment function on the designated application or platform, for example the ability to use the utility tokens to pay for services used on such platform, usually qualifies as issuance of means of payment and therefore constitutes a financial intermediation activity pursuant to the AMLA.
-However, the issuance of utility tokens does not qualify as financial intermediation if a utility token does not have any form of payment function or if the payment function is exceptionally considered as an ancillary function of the utility tokens.14 To benefit from such an exception, it is required that such utility tokens' main purpose is to provide access rights to a non-financial application, that the entity providing the payment functionality is also the entity operating the non-financial application and that the access to the non-financial application could not be granted without including the ancillary payment functionality embedded in the utility token.
+The issuance of utility tokens that constitute some form of payment function on the designated application or platform (for example, the ability to use the utility tokens to pay for services used on such platform) usually qualifies as an issuance of means of payment and therefore constitutes a financial intermediation activity pursuant to the AMLA.
+However, the issuance of utility tokens does not qualify as financial intermediation if a utility token does not have any form of payment function or if the payment function is exceptionally considered as an ancillary function of the utility tokens.12 To benefit from such an exception, it is required that the utility tokens' main purpose is to provide access rights to a non-financial application, that the entity providing the payment functionality is also the entity operating the non-financial application and that the access to the non-financial application could not be granted without including the ancillary payment functionality embedded in the utility token.
 However, note that FINMA applies this exception very restrictively, and in practice, any utility token with some sort of payment function is considered as a financial intermediation within the scope of the AMLA.

 The issuance of rights to acquire tokens in the future within a pre-ICO does not constitute a financial intermediation activity, provided that the issuer is not a bank, securities firm or certain other prudentially supervised entities.
 However, the subsequent issue of tokens that qualifies as issuance of a means of payment under the AMLA (i.e., payment tokens and, subject to the mentioned exceptions, utility tokens) to pre-ICO investors qualifies as financial intermediation.
 In consequence, the obligations arising from the AMLA are triggered in the moment of issuance.

-FINMA specifies in connection with ICOs that fall within the scope of the AMLA that the obligations arising under the AMLA (e.g., KYC) can be outsourced to financial intermediaries in Switzerland that are affiliated with an SRO or under FINMA supervision, provided that any funds from the ICO are accepted via such financial intermediary: that is, any tokens or fiat currencies paid by investors have to be transferred to the public keys or accounts of the outsourcing partner before being transferred on to the relevant issuer.
+In connection with ICOs that fall within the scope of the AMLA, FINMA specifies that obligations arising under the AMLA (e.g., KYC) can be outsourced to financial intermediaries in Switzerland that are affiliated with an SRO or under FINMA supervision, provided that any funds from the ICO are accepted via the financial intermediary: that is, any tokens or fiat currencies paid by investors have to be transferred to the public keys or accounts of the outsourcing partner before being transferred on to the relevant issuer.

 iii Exchange and intermediation services